aang81a/my-it-support-portfolio/PROJECTS/09-remote-support-simulation/README.md

 | Repeat the process | If the issue remains, continue checking connectivity or escalate. |
 | Document the changes | Record the troubleshooting steps and resolution in the ticket note. |

-## Example Scenario: Browser-Based Application Access Issue - MINDENT EZALATT KIJAVITANI
+## Example Scenario: Browser-Based Application Access Issue - MINDENT EZALATT ELLENÖRIZNI

 ### Situation